European shares closed higher on Tuesday after a survey showed a sharp improvement in German investor and analyst sentiment.

 Also in the U.K., technology firm Pace was in talks to buy Motorola's set-top box which is owned by Google, according to media reports.

-Peter Clarke, the chief executive officer of hedge fund firm Man Group announced on Tuesday that he will step down, bowing to shareholder pressure over the slow progress of the company's revival.
+Peter Clarke, the chief executive officer of hedge fund firm Man Group that he will step down, bowing to shareholder pressure over the slow progress of the company's revival.